bigr00/ChatGPT-Siri-integration/README.md

 - Supports Apple Watch, iPad, iPhone and MacOS
 - "Hey Siri" support
 - Clipboard pasting and reading
-- Change system message to what you need.
+- Change system message to what you need
-- One time request AND chat loop
-- Languages supported is more than English
+- More languages supported than English

 ## Guide